 Keep your eyes on the sauce

-It is important to know that wholegrain and traditional pasta contain the same calories although the healthier option contain more vitamins and fibres.
-One bowl of cooked plain spaghetti, without sauce, contains 221 calories, 8.1 grams of protein, 1.3 grams of fat, 3.2 grams of carbohydrates, and 2.5 grams of fiber.
+It is important to know that wholegrain and traditional pasta contain the same calories although the healthier option contains more vitamins and fibres.
+One bowl of cooked plain spaghetti, without sauce, contains 221 calories, 8.1 grams of protein, 1.3 grams of fat, 3.2 grams of carbohydrates, and 2.5 grams of fibre.
 But a plate of a full cream spaghetti carbonara can come up to 580 calories!
 So mind the sauce.

 Whatever your pasta type is, choice of sauce is a crucial factor when it comes to calories and health benefits.
 Sauce adds calories and sodium intake like no other.
 A healthier way to indulge is to prepare your pasta with olive oil, cook it with fresh tomatoes instead of using canned tomato puree.
-A lot of food courts and restaurants put a lot of cream when cooking the all-time favorite pasta carbonara to appeal to diners’ palette.
+A lot of food courts and restaurants put a lot of cream when cooking the all-time favourite pasta carbonara to appeal to diners’ palette.
 But that should be avoided if you are looking for a healthier option.
-Cut down on the cream when cooking creamy pastas, and choose a low-fat or light cream option.
+Cut down on the cream when cooking creamy pasta, and choose a low-fat or light cream option.
 In fact, the traditional carbonara is made without cream, using mainly eggs and cheese.